-If you want to start gathering feedback passively without showing the world the bad reviews, we recommend using helpdesk software like Gorgias, Help Scout, Freshdesk, or Zendesk.
-As one example, Freshdesk’s free Sprout plan gives you a feedback widget that you can add to your website or knowledge base, or even to an app.
-Most of their paid plans also let you set up a community forum.
+If you want to gather feedback passively without showing the world the bad reviews, we recommend using helpdesk software.
+Re:amaze, Gorgias, Help Scout, Freshdesk or Zendesk can do the trick.
+As one example, Freshdesk’s Free plan gives you a feedback widget that you can add to your website.
+Their higher-level plans also let you set up a community forum.

 Gathering Feedback Actively